Jonatas-Soares-Gama/air-quality-pipeline/README.md

 ## English

 ### 🌟 Project Overview
 This project is a **data pipeline** designed to collect, process, and analyze air quality data from the [OpenAQ](https://openaq.org/) platform.
-The pipeline currently focuses on gathering sensor data from various locations and countries, with plans to expand its capabilities using **Apache Airflow** and cloud database solutions.
+The pipeline focuses on gathering sensor data from various locations and countries, using **Apache Airflow** for workflow orchestration and data processing.

 ---